Last Updated on 13.7.23 by Gemma Lingard

-- Belief in your Business
+Belief in your Business

 An unswerving faith and belief in your business is one thing that will get you through the hard times, assuming that your idea is a good one (if you have an unwavering desire to create the ultimate waterproof sponge, you’d hope that you’d have some honest and trustworthy advisers to perhaps tell you otherwise).

 As your business grows and you start to expand a time may come when you bring other people on board and have employees working for you.
-An inspiring and enthusiastic business outlook will be infectious amongst your employees leading not only to a better atmosphere, but increased morale and a more productive team.
-If you believe than this can be passed on to your customers, which will help your business prosper.
+An inspiring and enthusiastic business outlook will be infectious amongst your employees leading not only to a better atmosphere but increased morale and a more productive team.
+If you believe then this can be passed on to your customers, which will help your business prosper.

 Change is going to be a constant so the ability to deal with change and adapt quickly is going to be a key commodity to your successful start-up.
 The course of your company will change as you receive feedback, conduct research and collect data.
-For this reason you have to retain an open mind, learn new skills and embrace the input you are receiving.
-Without the ability to adapt quickly you may find yourself falling behind and becoming over-awed with the vision of how you thought things were going to play out.
+For this reason, you have to retain an open mind, learn new skills and embrace the input you are receiving.
+Without the ability to adapt quickly, you may find yourself falling behind and becoming over-awed with the vision of how you thought things were going to play out.

-Although these 5 points are all necessities when it comes to starting your own business, we know we have skimmed the surface and a lot more is also needed to get your idea off the ground.
+Although these 6 points are all necessities when it comes to starting your own business, we know we have skimmed the surface and a lot more is also needed to get your idea off the ground.
 Financing your idea, the financial organisation of the company and legal set-up are three huge areas that you need to get right from the get-go to give you the best chance of survival and success.

 At Gorvins we have a number of Corporate-Commercial solicitors who have provided expertise to many start-ups over the years which have put them in a great position for the future.
-To speak to a solicitor today, call 0343 507 5151 or email your enquiry across to email@example.com.
+To speak to a solicitor today, call 0161 930 5151 or email your enquiry across to email@example.com.